Madmaxbeyond/green-thumb/README.md

 - Add profile photo upload
 - Add calendar element to see when all plants need to be watered at once
 - Add login via Google
-- Add datepicker for all date entries
+- Add widely supported datepicker for all date entries